 When you combine the prices of PID controllers and data loggers, you’ll see that the costs go way higher than you might have anticipated.

 Design inconvenience and cost are not always an issue.
-For instance, you might need only one PID controller without the need to record data.
+For instance, you might need only one PID controller without recording data.
 But why bear the difficulties if you can avoid them with a simple and secure BLE integration?

 The benefits of using BLE-enabled PID controllers